box/developer.box.com/content/guides/embed/ui-elements/theming-branding.md

 ## How to start

-Add the selected BUIE to your application and choose one of the default Box theme template.
+Add the selected BUIE to your application and choose the default Box theme template.

 ## Customization